fgrandel/meteor-versioning/README.md

 "[Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation)" (OT), called "[Commutative Replicated Data Types](http://hal.inria.fr/docs/00/44/59/75/PDF/icdcs09-treedoc.pdf)" (CRDT).
 The net effect is that concurrent updates from different clients to the same collection object will not overwrite each other but will be merged intelligently.
+We currently merge objects at the field level.
+This means that in-field changes (e.g. concurrent insertions into the same text field) can not yet be tracked.

 Versioning is already built into the functionality of the package and can be used in principle.
 We just do not yet provide a high-level API to retrieve specific versions of a collection or an object.
 Every